12 Tips for Hitting that Altissimo G Like a Pro

 Quattro Formaggi Saxophone Quartet was founded by Brad Carman in 2005 and has become one of Wisconsin’s most popular and versatile chamber ensembles.
-Check out their latest CD, Sidecar which includes several premier recordings and unpublished works.
+Check out their latest CD, Sidecar [Sorry(!), but this web page has disappeared since the original publication of this article] which includes several premier recordings and unpublished works.
 Also visit QF’s informal MySpace page where they have connected with close to 200 other saxophone quartets from around the world.

 Brad Carman and QFSQ are available for performances, residencies, masterclasses, and ensemble work-shops.
 Contact Brad Carman at firstname.lastname@example.org.